Venezuela’s abducted leader Nicolas Maduro, wife appear in NYC court

 On Sunday, some 2,000 Maduro supporters, including rifle-wielding men on motorcycles, rallied in Caracas with crowds shouting and waving Venezuelan flags.
 The Venezuelan military, loyal to Maduro, announced it recognised Rodriguez and urged calm.

-The White House indicated on Sunday that it does not want regime change, only Maduro’s removal and a pliant new government that will enable US companies to exploit the country’s vast oil reserves – even if the government is filled with his former associates.
+The White House indicated on Sunday it does not want regime change, only Maduro’s removal and a pliant new government that will enable US companies to exploit the country’s vast oil reserves – even if the government is filled with his former associates.